-Over 67 percent of respondents indicated jobs, a stable economy, and safe place to raise children were among the most important factors for a healthy community.
-Healthy behaviors and lifestyles, and healthy race relations were identified by over 20 percent of respondents as among the most important factors (Exhibit 52).
+Over 83 percent of respondents indicated jobs and a stable economy, safe place to raise children, and healthy behaviors were among the most important factors for a healthy community.
+Parks/recreation facilities, clean environment, and religious/spiritual values were identified by over 10 percent of respondents as among the most important factors (Exhibit 52).

-Exhibit 53: Survey Respondents
+Exhibit 53: English Survey Respondents